 These systems integrate various sensors to collect data and optimize operation.
 Air quality, noise and traffic sensors can be found integrated into street lamps.
 And in homes, motion or presence detectors will automate lighting.

-Telensa ‘s intelligent street lamps incorporate pollution sensors, enabling cities to monitor air quality in real time.
+Telensa ‘s smart street lamps incorporate pollution sensors, enabling cities to monitor air quality in real time.

 Network-connected lighting (IoT)

 These systems can be controlled remotely via mobile applications or voice assistants.
-This could be the centralized management of public lighting by municipalities, or in a more residential context, the control of lights via smartphone, even when away from home.
+This could be the centralized management of public lighting by municipalities.
+Otherwise, in a more residential context, the control of lights via smartphone, even when away from home.

 Philips Hue smart bulbs can be controlled via an app, allowing users to manage their lighting remotely.

-This type of intelligent lighting automatically adjusts to various environmental factors.
+This type of smart technology automatically adjusts to various environmental factors.
 In cities, streetlights adapt their intensity to the presence of traffic or pedestrians.
 And in homes, they can be adjusted according to natural light or room occupancy.

 The Philips CityTouch system enables cities to regulate street lighting intensity according to actual needs, thus reducing energy consumption.

 III.
-Examples of successful implementation of intelligent lighting projects
+Examples of successful implementation of smart lighting projects

 Los Angeles (USA), the world’s largest lighting modernization project

-Los Angeles has carried out the world’s largest street lighting modernization project using intelligent LEDs, with the aim of improving energy efficiency and reducing costs.
-Since 2009, the city has replaced over 180,000 streetlights with LEDs, saving 110.45 GWh/year and reducing CO2 emissions by 65,358 tonnes per year (equivalent to taking 10,000 vehicles off the road in the USA).
+Los Angeles has carried out the world’s largest street lighting modernization project using smart LEDs.
+The aim was to improve energy efficiency and reduce costs.
+Since 2009, the city has replaced over 180,000 streetlights with LEDs, saving 110.45 GWh/year and reducing CO2 emissions by 65,358 tons per year (equivalent to taking 10,000 vehicles off the road in the USA).
 The program includes a remote monitoring system to optimize management and maintenance, enhancing night-time safety and quality of life.
 The first phase of the project (2009-2012) included the installation of 140,000 LED luminaires, exceeding initial targets.
 The second phase, launched in 2015, aims to connect all streetlights to a sophisticated management system and replace old poles with smart poles, including charging stations for electric vehicles.
 This program has reduced energy costs by almost 9.82 million USD per year, and saved over 2.5 million USD in maintenance costs.

 The project was divided into two phases.
 The first phase (2009-2012), with an investment of USD 56.9 million, saw the installation of 140,000 LED luminaires and significant savings thanks to lower LED prices and the resale of old luminaires.
 The second phase, launched in 2015, was financed by two loans totalling 65.7 million USD and aims to connect all streetlights to a sophisticated management system.
 In addition, smart poles with charging stations for electric vehicles are also being installed.